mozilla/experimenter-docs/docs/workflow/implementing/experiment-owners.md

 Experimenter is intended to be flexible and simple to use by allowing users to:

 * Save pages, leave the console, and come back to it later without having lost any of their information.
-* * Go back and forth between all pages through the sidebar, without having to have completed the page completely.
+* Go back and forth between all pages through the sidebar, without having to have completed the page completely.
 * Edit or modify all information while your experiment is in Draft state.
 * Put your experiment into Preview mode for QA and self-testing

+### Risks

 There are questions in the Experimenter form to help you identify possible risks.
 See the [risk mitigation section](/risk-mitigation) for how to mitigate these risks.

+### Notifications

+Experimenter automatically sends email notifications to help owners keep track of important dates.
+See [notifications](/notifications) for more details.